 Now when Yashua Messiah says: “the least of these commandments” what was He talking about.
 Well, we have to look at the next verse for the answer to that, because there is nothing in The Holy Scriptures that can tell us what a “least commandment” is.

 Matthew 5:20 (KJV) For I say unto you, That except your righteousness shall exceed the righteousness of the Scribes and Pharisees, ye shall in no case enter into The Kingdom of God (Heaven).
 (Brackets mine)

-There we have them, the gnat straining, camel swallowing, law keeping, commandment keeping Pharisees and Sadducees and scribes in all their ‘glory’, as an example of how we are NOT TO BE as followers of Yashua Messiah.
+There we have them, the gnat straining, ‘i’ dotting, ‘t’ crossing, camel swallowing, law obeying, commandment obeying, Pharisee and Sadducee Jews and Jewish scribes in all their ‘glory’, as a ‘perfect’ examples of how we are NOT TO BE as followers of Yashua Messiah.
 Yet what did Yashua Messiah say?
 He said to them, break one of these gnat straining elements of The Law and teach men to do likewise and you will be called least in the Kingdom of God.

-So clearly Yashua Messiah said these things so that the self-righteous satanic Pharisees & Co could not point any fingers at Him for being a breaker of The Law, but He also said them because He Himself was under The Law even though it had ended with John the Baptist.
-Yashua Messiah was to be the LAST Passover Lamb bringing an end to The Law completely for those who were to be His followers.
+So clearly Yashua Messiah said these things so that the self-righteous satanic Pharisee Jews & Co could not point any fingers at Him for being a breaker of The Law, but He also said this to them, because He Himself was under The Law, even though it had ended with John the Baptist.
+Moreover, Yashua Messiah was to be the LAST Passover Lamb bringing an end to The Law completely for those who were to be His followers.
 The Law would be written on the hearts of His followers – internalised Spiritually, not external and condemnatory.

 However, was The Law – The Commandments to continue for the lost and unsaved including the least of The Commandments?
 Yes, or how else would people know right from wrong – good from evil?